jesse23/headless/README.md

 Which library should be build as plugin?

-# Temp
+# Call to transform
 - transpileViewModelJson         [tooling]
-  - defineComponentDeclViewSync  [core/components]
-  - generateComponentContent     [core/components -> compiler]
+  - generateComponentContent     [transform]
+    - generateRenderFnContent    [transform]
+      - transform                [transform]

+- defineComponentDeclViewSync    [core]
-    - generateRenderFnContent    [core/components -> compiler]
+  - generateRenderFnContent      [transform]
-      - transform           [compiler]
+    - transform                  [transform]